Edmond Roudnitska

 Edmond Roudnitska (1905–1996) was a French master perfumer and author.
-He is known for creating perfumes such as Dior's Eau Sauvage and Diorissimo, and Rochas's Femme.
+He is known for creating perfumes such as Dior's Eau Sauvage and Diorissimo, and Rochas's Femme (launched into mass production in 1945).
 Many of his creations are still in production.
 He was the father of perfumer Michel Roudnitska.

 In 1926, he started his training in perfumery in Grasse.
 In 1942, he met Thérèse Delveaux, who became his wife.
 In 1946, he founded Art et Parfum, a private lab for creating perfumes.